• Skip to primary navigation

 Pâte à Choux Pastry

-• Preheat the oven to 425 degrees.
-Line a baking sheet with parchment paper or a silpat mat and set aside.
+• Preheat the oven to 425 degrees F. Line a baking sheet with parchment paper and set aside.

 • In a large saucepan over medium high heat, add the butter, water, sugar, and salt.
 Bring to a boil, then reduce heat to low and add the flour.
 Stir constantly and vigorously using a wooden spoon until the dough pulls away from the sides of the pan.
 Continue to cook for an additional 1 minute in order to remove a little more moisture and cook the flour.

 • Immediately transfer the cooked pastry dough to the bowl of a stand mixer and mix on medium speed using the paddle attachment to release some of the steam.
-Add the vanilla, then begin adding the eggs one at a time, letting each egg incorporate into the dough before adding the next.
+Slowly add the eggs one at a time, letting each egg incorporate into the dough before adding the next.
 Continue to mix until the dough is smooth and forms a thick ribbon texture when stirred with the paddle.

-• Remove from heat, then transfer the pâte à choux dough to a piping bag with a large round (or star) ½" inch piping tip.
-Pipe 1 ½"-2" rounds onto your prepared baking sheet, keeping them about 2" apart.
+• Remove from heat, then transfer the pâte à choux dough to a piping bag with a large round (or star) ½" piping tip.
+Pipe 1½"-2" rounds onto your prepared baking sheet, keeping them about 2" apart.
 Wet your finger and smooth out the tip on each round to ensure even baking and color.

-• Bake in a preheated 425 degree oven for 10 minutes, then reduce heat to 325 without opening the oven door and bake for another 15-20 minutes, or until the cream puffs are golden brown.
+• Bake in your preheated oven for 10 minutes, then reduce heat to 325 without opening the oven door and bake for another 15-20 minutes, or until the cream puffs are golden brown.

 • Remove from the oven and transfer to a wire cooling rack to cool completely.